ghksdl6025/pythonblockchainapp/README.md

 # Update
+2020.04.23
+- Upload 'networkgenerate.py' file which makes connected random network with given n nodes and probability 2* ln(n)/n and also saves graph as 'networkstructure.png' file.
+- After generating random network, it makes shell script 'testscript.sh' for connecting nodes that follow generated random network edges.
+Send post request with curl

 2020.04.21
 - All node/containers have own fixed ip.
 The information is in the containerip.txt file
 - Even indirectly connected nodes share validated transactions in unconfirmed_transaction proprety.